Enlargement countries - population statistics

 Life expectancy at a certain age is the mean additional number of years that a person of that age can expect to live, if subjected throughout the rest of his or her life to the current mortality conditions.
 Life expectancy at birth rose rapidly over the last century in most of the world due to advances in healthcare and medicine, linked especially to reduced infant mortality, as well as rising living standards, improved lifestyles and better education.

 Life expectancy at birth for women is higher than for men both within the EU and all of the candidate countries and potential candidates for which data are available (Figure 6).
 The gender gap was 5.5 years in 2019 in Montenegro, having increased from 4.6 years in 2009.
 This was the only country in the region to record an increase.
-The gender gap was 5.4 years in Turkey in 2019, almost unchanged from 5.5 years in 2009; and 5.2 years in Serbia, also almost unchanged from the 2009 figure of 5.3 years.
+The gender gap in 2019 was 5.4 years in Turkey, almost unchanged from 5.5 years in 2009; and 5.2 years in Serbia, also almost unchanged from the 2009 figure of 5.3 years.
 In North Macedonia, the gender gap in 2019 was only 3.9 years, having declined from 4.4 years in 2009.
 The gender gap was 3.1 years in Albania in 2019 (no data available for 2009).
 The EU gender gap of 5.5 years in 2019 was lower than the one in 2009, of 6.2 years.

 Infant mortality rates